 The United States and its allies escalated operations in Afghanistan to root out the people responsible for the attacks.
 In airports, travelers underwent greater scrutiny, and a debate raged throughout the country over how much liberty should be sacrificed in the name of security.

 On television, networks looped footage of the collapsing Twin Towers until public outcry demanded greater sensitivity to trauma.
-On the radio, Clear Channel Radio declared 150 songs inappropriate for airplay, including The Bangles’ “Walk Like An Egyptian.”
-And people of color, especially Muslim Americans, began to file a rising number of complaints of racially and religiously motivated discrimination, abuse and attacks.
+People of color, especially Muslim Americans, began to file a rising number of complaints of racially and religiously motivated discrimination, abuse and attacks.
 That day’s legacy lives on in U.S. foreign and domestic policy, and it has shaped generations of people, how they see the world and themselves.